-During the 2019-2020 academic year Candler announced a commitment to funding all admitted MDiv students at 50% regardless of past academic performance.
-A small number of honors awards are available to select applicants who demonstrate exceptional promise in academics and/or ministry.
+During the 2019-2020 academic year Candler announced a commitment to funding admitted MDiv students at 50%.
+A small number of stipendiary honors scholarships are available to select applicants who demonstrate exceptional promise in academics and/or ministry and who have been admitted to the residential plan of the MDiv program.
+100% and 75% tuition honor scholarships may be available to MDiv admitted students based on merit, need, and the availability of funds.